Green Building Requirements

 - Fixing Leaks in Sewer Laterals: Required for remodeling projects and when properties are sold, see Sewer lateral replacement.

-- East Bay Municipal Utility District (EBMUD) Section 31 Water Efficiency Regulations: All applicants for new and expanded service are required to comply, see EBMUD Water Efficiency Checklist* and overview information at EBMUD New Water Service Regulations.
+- East Bay Municipal Utility District (EBMUD) Section 31 Water Efficiency Regulations: All applicants for new and expanded service are required to comply, see EBMUD Section 31: Water Efficiency Requirements* and overview information at EBMUD Water Conservation Review Regulations.

-*California Water Efficient Landscape Ordinance (WELO) requirements are met through compliance with Bay Friendly and EBMUD Water regulations, no additional action is needed.
+*California Water Efficient Landscape Ordinance (WELO) requirements are met through compliance with Bay Friendly and EBMUD Water Efficiency regulations.

 Waste: Conservation and reuse of building materials and recycling construction and demolition debris saves valuable resources and landfill space.